CloudLabsAI-Azure/Fabric-Copilot/Getting-Started.md

 The architecture for this lab involves several key components:

-- **Microsoft Fabric**: A comprehensive data analytics platform that integrates tools for data engineering, analytics, and visualization, including AI-powered capabilities like Fabric Copilot.
+- **Microsoft Fabric:** A comprehensive data analytics platform that integrates tools for data engineering, analytics, and visualization, including AI-powered capabilities like Fabric Copilot.

-- **Workspace**: A collaborative environment within Microsoft Fabric where resources, projects, and tools are managed, enabling efficient organization and teamwork.
+- **Workspace:** A collaborative environment within Microsoft Fabric where resources, projects, and tools are managed, enabling efficient organization and teamwork.

-- **Lakehouse**: A unified data storage architecture combining the benefits of data lakes and data warehouses, optimized for both raw and structured data.
+- **Lakehouse:** A unified data storage architecture combining the benefits of data lakes and data warehouses, optimized for both raw and structured data.

-- **Pipeline**: A sequence of data processing steps used to implement ETL (Extract, Transform, Load) or ELT (Extract, Load, Transform) workflows to move and process data.
+- **Pipeline:** A sequence of data processing steps used to implement ETL (Extract, Transform, Load) or ELT (Extract, Load, Transform) workflows to move and process data.

-- **Notebook**: An interactive tool in Fabric that allows users to write and execute Apache Spark code for data analysis and transformation at scale.
+- **Notebook:** An interactive tool in Fabric that allows users to write and execute Apache Spark code for data analysis and transformation at scale.

-- **SQL**: A programming language used to query, manipulate, and analyze data stored in tables within the Lakehouse or other data stores.
+- **SQL:** A programming language used to query, manipulate, and analyze data stored in tables within the Lakehouse or other data stores.

-- **Visual Query**: A graphical interface that enables users to design and execute data queries without writing code, making data exploration more accessible.
+- **Visual Query:** A graphical interface that enables users to design and execute data queries without writing code, making data exploration more accessible.

-- **Report**: A structured presentation of data insights, often with visualizations like charts and graphs, created for stakeholders to analyze results.
+- **Report:** A structured presentation of data insights, often with visualizations like charts and graphs, created for stakeholders to analyze results.

-- **Fabric Copilot**: An AI-driven assistant in Microsoft Fabric that helps automate tasks such as data ingestion, transformation, and reporting using natural language commands.
+- **Fabric Copilot:** An AI-driven assistant in Microsoft Fabric that helps automate tasks such as data ingestion, transformation, and reporting using natural language commands.

-- **Dataflow Gen2**: A modernized data pipeline tool in Fabric that enables the creation of scalable and automated workflows for ingesting and transforming data.
+- **Dataflow Gen2:** A modernized data pipeline tool in Fabric that enables the creation of scalable and automated workflows for ingesting and transforming data.

-- **Data Warehouse**: A centralized, structured repository optimized for querying and reporting, used for storing processed data ready for analysis.
+- **Data Warehouse:** A centralized, structured repository optimized for querying and reporting, used for storing processed data ready for analysis.

-- **Table**: A structured arrangement of data in rows and columns, used to organize and store information in databases or warehouses.
+- **Table:** A structured arrangement of data in rows and columns, used to organize and store information in databases or warehouses.

-- **Data Model**: A structured representation of data and its relationships, designed to enhance analytical queries and reporting efficiency.
+- **Data Model:** A structured representation of data and its relationships, designed to enhance analytical queries and reporting efficiency.

 ## Getting Started with the Lab